SAP-archive/teched2021-DEV161/exercises/exPrep/README.md

 Here you can manually start, stop or delete your service and add more service instances to scale your app.
 Anyhow, we don't need to do that at the moment, but:

-Copy the Application Routs to your notes/clipboard as we need it in the next exercise.
+Copy the Application Routes to your notes/clipboard as we need it in the next exercise.

 Once you have noted down the URL, click it to open our service: